 4. Calcium can contribute towards healthy weight loss

-New research has suggested that eating a calcium-rich diet may aid healthy weight loss.
+Research has suggested that a calcium-rich diet may aid healthy weight loss.

 For example, during this study of overweight people following a calorie-restricted diet, group one was given three daily servings of yoghurt, which contained 1,100mg of calcium.
 Meanwhile, group two received 400-500mg of calcium supplements.

-Group one lost an average of 5.9kg and 1.5 inches around their waist, compared with group two who lost 2.7kg and less than a quarter of an inch from their waist.
-Weight loss also occurred mainly around the midsection, which is an important place to lose weight for various health reasons.
+Group one lost an average of 5.9kg and 1.5 inches around their waist, compared with group two, who lost 2.7kg and less than a quarter of an inch from their waist.
+Weight loss also occurred mainly around the midsection, an important place to lose weight for various health reasons.

 In support of these findings, experts have suggested that consuming a calcium-rich diet may boost weight loss by as much as 70%.